 Blackadder II: when Blackadder is captured by the dastardly Spanish, he is taken to the second degree by gloating Inquisitors and shown the implements of torture.
 In his usual yawningly disdainful way, he corrects their poor English and suggests better Spanish terms for the devices.
 He also spot-translates a leering Spanish guard's threats conerning the pain that will soon be inflicted on him.

-On The Vampire Diaries vampire Ellena has turned off her emotions and Stephan and Damian are trying to find a way to elicit an emotional response from her that will 'flip the switch' back to normal.
+vampire Elena has turned off her emotions and Stefan and Damon are trying to find a way to elicit an emotional response from her that will 'flip the switch' back to normal.
 They finally resort to torturing her by exposing her to sunlight without her protective ring.
 Her skin starts to burn but she just uses this as an opportunity to mock the brothers again.
 Finally, she manages to get out of her bonds and stands fully in the sunlight.
 She is on fire and in agonizing pain but she is having way too much fun messing with the Salvatores to stop.

 In Continuum, Kiera is roughing up Garza.
 Garza considers this "foreplay".